Dr. Shirley's Web Courses

 AD 635

-Christianity comes to Wessex
+Christianity brought to Wessex

 AD 635-750

-Damascus becomes the capital of the Caliphs
+Damascus became the capital of the Caliphs

 AD 636

-Persian Zoroastrians flee to India, settle there;
+Persian Zoroastrians fled to India, settled there

-Building of the church at Glastonbury (on the site reputed to have been founded by Joseph of Arimathea, and the burial place of King Arthur);
+Building of the church at Glastonbury (on the site reputed to have been founded by Joseph of Arimathea, and the burial place of King Arthur)

 Building of the church at St. Albans (site of the first Christian martyrs)